Applies To: SQL Server 2016

 Encryption Algorithm: The supported encryption algorithms are: AES 128, AES 192, AES 256, and Triple DES

 Restoring the encrypted backup: SQL Server restore does not require any encryption parameters to be specified during restores.
 It does require that the certificate or the asymmetric key used to encrypt the backup file be available on the instance that you are restoring to.
 The user account performing the restore must have VIEW DEFINITION permissions on the certificate or key.
 If you are restoring the encrypted backup to a different instance, you must make sure that the certificate is available on that instance.

 If you are restoring a backup from a TDE encrypted database, the TDE certificate should be available on the instance you are restoring to.

 Encrypting the database backups helps secure the data: SQL Server provides the option to encrypt the backup data while creating a backup.

 Encryption can also be used for databases that are encrypted using TDE.

-Encryption is supported for backups done by SQL Server Managed Backup to Windows Azure, which provides additional security for off-site backups.
+Encryption is supported for backups done by SQL Server Managed Backup to Microsoft Azure, which provides additional security for off-site backups.